This might be suprising for many users

 is one of the most important details (and one of the most important

-development goals) for the new Bricscad generation.
+development goals) for the new BricsCAD generation.
 Therefore we would

 like to have a closer look insight here; there are many and